kndykndy/iwtkm/leetcode/README.md

 [122](https://leetcode.com/problems/best-time-to-buy-and-sell-stock-ii/) | Best Time to Buy and Sell Stock II | draw; sum if next is bigger than prev
 [146](https://leetcode.com/problems/lru-cache/) | LRU Cache | Use deque (recent usage) and map [201](https://leetcode.com/problems/bitwise-and-of-numbers-range/) | Bitwise AND of Numbers Range | it's 0 if m=0 or m&n=0 or m/n leading zeros aren't equal, else do & for all
+[287](https://leetcode.com/problems/find-the-duplicate-number/) | Find the Duplicate Number | A list with cycle problem actually; use Tortoise&Hare
 [525](https://leetcode.com/problems/contiguous-array/) | Contiguous Array | draw; keep map max_result-to-idx_of_that_result
 [543](https://leetcode.com/problems/diameter-of-binary-tree/) | Diameter of Binary Tree | from root: get sum of l/r heights, max of recursive diameter calls, take max of them
 [560](https://leetcode.com/problems/subarray-sum-equals-k/) | Subarray Sum Equals K | O(n^2) simple for in for; o(n) map conseq_sum-to-its_occurance, getOrDefault+merge